 \subsubsection{Demography of Dormant SMBHs Revealed by Large TDE Samples}

 As a direct probe of SMBHs, TDEs shed light on the distribution of mass (and even spin) of dormant SMBHs, which constitute the majority of SMBHs in the low-redshift universe.
-However, the sample size of known TDEs is insufficient as yet ($\lesssim$100 up to now \cite{Gezari2021}) to achieve meaningful demography, an enlarged sample with improved completeness is indispensible.
+However, the sample size of known TDEs is insufficient as yet ($\lesssim$100 up to now \cite{Gezari2021}) to achieve a meaningful demography, an enlarged sample with improved completeness is indispensable.

 The success of ZTF proves that high-cadence and multi-band observations during the same night provide critical color and evolution information that are remarkably beneficial to the TDE search.
-The observational feasibility is assured by the fact that TDEs exhibit evidently bluer and more steady color, distinguishing themselves from contaminating supernovae and usual variable AGN \cite{vanVelzen2021}.
-WFST has the potential to surpass ZTF by taking the advantage of the improved depth, the availability of $u$-band, the higher photometric accuracy and the high spatial resolution of imaging.
-In particular, as the optical band nearest to the peak wavelength of the TDE SEDs, the employed $u$-band distinguishes WFST from the other facilities that will dominate the discovery and characterization of TDEs on the northern hemisphere.
+The observational feasibility is ensured by the fact that the TDEs exhibit an evidently bluer and more steady color, distinguishing themselves from the contaminating supernovae and the usual variable AGN \cite{vanVelzen2021}.
+WFST has the potential to surpass ZTF by taking advantage of improved depth, availability of the $u$-band, higher photometric accuracy, and high spatial resolution of imaging.
+In particular, as the optical band closest to the peak wavelength of the TDE SEDs, the employed $u$-band distinguishes WFST from the other facilities that will dominate the discovery and characterization of TDEs on the northern hemisphere.

-In order to assess the TDE discovery capability of WFST, we perform mock observations by taking site conditions, telescope parameters and survey strategy into account.
-We start from the billions of galaxies in the 440 deg$^2$ CosmoDC2 field \cite{2019ApJS..245...26K}, assign a TDE event rate to each galaxy as per its SMBH mass, and generate TDE light curves using the empirical model {\tt MOSFiT}.
-We assume a uniform survey strategy, in which the experimental 440 deg$^2$ field is scanned with 30-second exposures every 10 days in $u$, $g$, $r$, $i$ and $z$ band, respectively.
-Also considered are the ``observation windows'' ($\sim180$ days per year) and the proportion of clear nights assumed to be 70\% (a clear night is defined as more than 4 hour of contiguous fully clear time \cite{2021Natur.596..353D}).
-Besides a seeing distribution consistent with on-site monitoring, we adopt a sky background of 22.0 mag/arcsec$^2$ and readout noise of $10\ e^-$/pixel.
+In order to assess the TDE discovery capability of WFST, we performed mock observations taking site conditions, telescope parameters, and survey strategy into account.
+We start from billions of galaxies in the 440 deg$^2$ CosmoDC2 field \cite{2019ApJS..245...26K}, assign a TDE event rate to each galaxy as per its SMBH mass, and generate TDE light curves using the empirical model {\tt MOSFiT}.
+We assume a uniform survey strategy, in which the experimental 440 deg$^2$ field is scanned with 30-second exposures every 10 days in $u$, $g$, $r$, $i$ and $z$ bands, respectively.
+Also considered are the ``observation windows'' ($\sim180$ days per year) and the proportion of clear nights assumed to be 70\% (a clear night is defined as more than 4 hours of contiguous fully clear time \cite{2021Natur.596..353D}).
+In addition to a seeing distribution consistent with on-site monitoring, we adopt a sky background of 22.0 mag/arcsec$^2$ and readout noise of $10\ e^-$/pixel.